eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 ![](doc/yummyfoologo.png)
-# Goal
+# Overview
-Our goal for this project is to create an information hub where students of UH Manoa can find, share and learn new and creative recipes that will fit within the budget of a college student.
+Our goal for this project is to create an information hub where students of UH Manoa can find, share, and learn new and creative recipes that will fit within the budget of a college student.
 For convenience and money’s sake, the majority of students will buy fast food or take out for their meals.
 However, this can lead to unhealthy eating habits as well as a selection of food that might not fit the constraints of every student, whether that be food allergies or intolerances.

 To remedy this, our website will prompt UH students to begin or expand on their culinary education, learning how to cook up meals that will fit their specific needs.
-We hope that with the large selection of vendors, pricing information, ingredient convenience, as well as acknowledgement of dietary constrictions, this will be able to help all students of UH Manoa.
+Users can browse through the current selection of recipes, as well as add their own, and favorite ones they want to try out!
+We hope that with the large selection of recipes, pricing information, ingredient and appliances, as well as acknowledgement of dietary constrictions, this will be able to help all students of UH Manoa.

 ## Link To...
   * [Team Contract](https://docs.google.com/document/d/10fjiUGCcoZn1zsEntLvA_btXFST54v0s46QtEraBu4E/edit?usp=sharing)